 Where they’re from, rain falls all year round.
-So any room with cold dry air will be challenging for a rubber plant.
+So any room with cold, dry air will be a little challenging for a rubber plant.

 Likewise, hot dry air will parch them, so you won’t want to keep one next to a radiator or other heat source.